logo IPR declaration

 paymentRequest1mapThrough the inclusion of a copy of the Payment Request in the Payer authorization, this object remains authoritative throughout the payment process (except for interbank operations).

-providerData2mapHolds the Provider Data required by the Payee for deriving which payment network to use and how to initiate a compatible payment transaction request.
+providerInfo2mapHolds the Provider Info required by the Payee for deriving which payment network to use and how to initiate a compatible payment transaction request.

 NameLabelTypeDescription

-networkId1tstrCopy of the same attribute of the selected payment credential.
+networkId1tstrCopy of the same attribute of the selected payment credential in the Credential Database.

-serviceLocator2tstrCopy of the same attribute of the selected payment credential.
+serviceLocator2tstrCopy of the same attribute of the selected payment credential in the Credential Database.

 NameLabelTypeDescription

-accountId3tstrCopy of the same attribute of the selected payment credential.
+accountId3tstrCopy of the same attribute of the selected payment credential in the Credential Database.

-serialNumber4tstrCopy of the same attribute of the selected payment credential.
+serialNumber4tstrCopy of the same attribute of the selected payment credential in the Credential Database.

 platformData5arrayArray holding the name and version of the operating system in [0] and [1] respectively, expressed as CBOR strings (tstr).